 If an online shop has a diverse product range, it’s useful to develop advanced search with different filters.
 It ensures cleaner navigation through all items and visitors can find the needed product in shorter terms.
 Search categories have to be relevant to the product type and reflect important visitor queries.
 For cloth, it can be length, colour, material, while for furniture – type of wood, number of seats etc.

 Presenting searching options allows customers to browse the store as they want.
 If they prefer to avoid navigation, the website search will ensure they find what needed.

 Near 70% of e-commerce traffic comes from mobile devices.
-So it’s important to use responsive design to adjust the website to different devices and screen sizes used by your customers.
+So it’s important to use responsive design to optimise the website to different devices and screen sizes used by your customers.
 Responsive design enables the website to adopt content regardless of device size.

 If you build your website with CMS make sure to choose a responsive theme that will work for all devices and screens.
 Once you apply a theme, test it on your own devices to be certain it’s truly mobile-friendly.
 Also, the quality of images matters.
 Use high-resolution pictures allowing to highlight a product in great detail regardless of the device size.
 You should integrate clear product pictures into your design, whether it’s to direct shoppers to specific pages or simply to show off what you’re capable of.

-E-commerce website development rule #4.
+Optimisation rule #4.
 Site performance

 Online shoppers can’t stand slow websites, near 40% of them will abandon a site that loads over three seconds.
 Usually, people that buy online value their time, so they want online shopping to be quick.
 Site performance is essential for e-commerce projects.
 Slow online shop equal low sales.
 Shoppers prefer to make a purchase and forget about it, no one wants to wait to spend money.
 Furthermore, slow websites are annoying.
-To avoid losing customers, you should work on optimizing the website performance.
+To avoid losing customers, you should work on the website performance optimisation.